Circular Quasiconformal Deturbulence: Geometry-Based Restoration from Multiple Turbulent Frames: Circular Quasi-Conformal Deturbulence

 The tight-frame transform inherently encodes explicit geometric semantics.
 Its directional sensitivity stems from the construction of filters, which effectively separate horizontal and vertical high-frequency components.
 To illustrate this more concretely, consider the two example filters below:

 Here, $\mathcal{W}_{0,1}$ resembles a scaled version of the 2D first-order central difference operator in the vertical direction, while $\mathcal{W}_{1,0}$ corresponds to the horizontal direction.
-The scaling ensures that these filters satisfy the Unitary Extension Principle (UEP) in Equation~\eqref{eq:UEP}.
+The scaling ensures these filters satisfy the UEP in Equation \eqref{eq:UEP}.

 Other filters $\mathcal{W}_{p,q}$ follow a similar design, capturing features in different directions.
 As a result, tight-frame transforms can extract multi-directional features, making structured patterns such as edges and straight lines more explicit in the input representation fed to the neural network.